 In an interview, Tom Maulson said “Information is passed on through language and not text in our culture”.

-This repeated cultural hegemony has caused native kids to turn away from their culture and try to fit in more with the dominant western culture.
+Repeated culturally hegemonic actions have caused native kids to turn away from their culture and try to fit in more with the dominant western culture.

 - Removal of in-person, school wide singing (elementary)